-Every drug in the plan's Drug Guide is in one of f our cost-sharing tiers.
+Every drug in the plan's Drug Guide is in one of four cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug:

-- Tier 1: Generic or Preferred Generic Generic or brand drugs that are available at the lowest cost share for this plan. - Tier 2: Preferred Brand Generic or brand drugs that Humana offers at a lower cost than Tier 3 Non-Preferred Drug. - Tier 3: Non-Preferred Drug Generic or brand drugs that Humana offered at a higher cost than Tier 2 Preferred Brand drugs. - Tier 4: Specialty Tier Some injectables and other higher-cost drugs.
+- Tier 1: Generic or Preferred Generic Generic or brand drugs that are available at the lowest cost share for this plan. - Tier 2: Preferred Brand Generic or brand drugs that Humana Group Medicare offers at a higher cost to you than Tier 1 Generic or Preferred Generic drugs, and at a lower cost to you than Tier 3 Non-Preferred Brand drugs. - Tier 3: Non-Preferred Drug Generic or brand drugs that Humana Group Medicare offers at a higher cost than Tier 2 Preferred Brand drugs. - Tier 4: Specialty Tier Some injectables and other higher-cost drugs.